conpdatasets/mousebytesdataset/README.md

 ### Dataset 2 (Cholinergic-deficient-mouse-model): "Brainstem cholinergic-deficient mouse model (VAChT^En1-Cre-flox/flox) dataset"

-Male mice and their wild-type controls were evaluated at 11-13 months of age to assess discrimination learning and cognitive flexibility using Pairwise visual discrimination (PVD) task and to assess learning and memory deficits using Pairwise Associate Learning (PAL) task.
-Male mice and their wild-type controls were also evaluated at 7-10 months of age using 5-Choice Serial Reaction Time (5-CSRT) task for assessing attention deficits.
+Male mice and their wild-type controls were evaluated at 7-10 months of age using the 5-Choice Serial Reaction Time (5-CSRT) task to assess attention.
+Immediately after (approximately at 9-12 months of age) these same mice were evaluated using the Extinction task to assess their ability to extinguish a response.
+A different cohort of male mice and their wild-type controls were evaluated at 11-13 months of age in the Pairwise visual discrimination (PVD) task to assess discrimination and reversal learning.
+Immediately after (still within 11-13 months of age) these same mice were evaluated using the Pairwise Associate Learning (PAL) task to assess learning and memory.

-*An extinction task is also present - research purposes TBA*
+### Dataset 3: (Co-transmission-of-cholinergic-interneurons): "Mouse models that differ in neurotransmitter release from striatal cholinergic interneurons"

-### DATASET 3: TO BE ADDED
+This dataset has data files from 5-Choice Serial Reaction Time (5-CSRT), Pairwise Visual Discrimination (PVD), and Extinction cognitive behavioral tasks for 4 mouse lines that differ in neurotransmitter release from striatal cholinergic interneurons (ACh or Glu).
+D2CreVGLUT3fx and ChATIRESVGLUT3fx mice and their wild-type controls were evaluated at 3-7 months of age in the PVD task to assess discrimination and reversal learning.
+Immediately after (still within 3-7 months of age) these same mice were evaluated using the Extinction task to assess their ability to extinguish a response.
+D2CreVAChTfx mice and their wild-type controls were evaluated at 5-7 months of age in the 5-CSRT task to assess attention.
+Immediately after (still within 3-7 months of age) these same mice were evaluated using the Extinction task.
+VAChTfx control mice that were virally injected with GFP or Cre in the dorsal striatum were evaluated at 6-12 months in the PVD task, followed by the 5-CSRT task (approximately at 8-14 months of age).

 -------------------------------------------------------------------------------------------------------------
 Please contact us at mousebytes@uwo.ca if you have any question/concern.